jlobaugh/angular-js-tutorial/README.md

 # direvent

 # examples
- * calendar.htm: show how to bind a button into a directive
+calendar.htm: Demonstrates a directive where a calculation is invoked via an button external to the directive.

 # schedule
  * index.html: shows how the schedule class works